|

 Managers outline their departments in the following pages, and

+will explain how their projects have developed and expanded.
 This year we have also further developed work in Sverdlovsk Oblast

 in Russia.
 The situation there remains critical with 300 new cases